-Nonethess, Joe Biden may become the Democratic nominee for the 2020 ticket.
+Nonethess, Joe Biden currently is on track to become the Democratic nominee for the 2020 ticket.
 And, like any other veteran politician, he will bring a wide array of experiences, qualifications, sensitivities, talents, supporters and funding sources to the race, along with baggage, detractors, and lingering questions.

 A fair reading of Promise Me, Dad can provide more insights into Biden’s character, qualities, quirks, and question marks than you likely will encounter by using social media to try to figure out whom to support.